swcarpentry-ja/carpentries-coc/topic_folders/instructor_training/email_templates_admin.md

 is where you'll hear about opportunities to teach at upcoming workshops.
 You can also join the general discussion list (https://carpentries.topicbox.com/groups/discuss) for broader interactions with The Carpentries community.
 In addition to being able to teach at Carpentries-organized workshops, you are also able to organize and host your own local workshops.
-You can find more information about running a workshop here: https://docs.carpentries.org/topic_folders/hosts_instructors/index.html
+You can find more information about running a workshop here (https://docs.carpentries.org/topic_folders/hosts_instructors/index.html).
+Your status as a newly certified Instructor also makes you eligible to vote for The Carpentries' Executive Council.
+Read more here (https://docs.carpentries.org/topic_folders/governance/index.html).

 We also have a team of Regional Coordinators who help run workshops and build Carpentries communities around the world.
 You can read more about who they are and what they do here:  https://carpentries.org/regionalcoordinators/